 Family Deductible.
-A specified dollar amount of liability for Covered Services and Supplies that must be Incurred by the Covered Person and Covered Dependents under the Plan before the Plan will assume any liability for all or part of the remaining Covered Services and Supplies.
+A specified dollar amount of liability for Covered Services that must be Incurred by the Covered Person and Covered Dependents under the Plan before the Plan will assume any liability for all or part of the remaining Covered Services.
+The Family Deductible limit must be met by one or any combination of eligible family members in order for the Deductible to be considered as satisfied for any member within the family.
+A family member who meets the Individual Deductible amount is not deemed to have met his/her Deductible until the entire Family Deductible is met.